The Russia Investigations: Is This The Final Countdown?

 However, Mueller may not be bound by any of this.

 The "you mustn't do anything political within 60 days of an election" rule is not carved into the marble at Justice Department HQ in Washington, D.C.
 Trump's name is not on the ballot this autumn.
-There's no way to know how much the "time trouble" narrative is real and how much is wishful thinking by the White House intended to bolster its public relations strategy designed to paint Mueller as a villain.
+There is no way to know how much the "time trouble" narrative is real and how much is wishful thinking by the White House intended to bolster its public relations strategy designed to paint Mueller as a villain.

 Borrowed time?